x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/Sdb/setSessionAttr_en.md

 ##EXAMPLES##

-* Set session priority to get data from the "primary" database instance first.
+- Specifies that the session preferentially reads data from the primary.

     ```lang-javascript
     > db.setSessionAttr({PreferredInstance: "M"})
     ```

-* Set the session to read data from the secondary intance 1 and 3 first.
+- Specifies that the session preferentially reads data from the standby instance whose instance ID is 1.

     ```lang-javascript
-    > db.setSessionAttr({PreferredInstance: [1, 3, "S"]})
+    > db.setSessionAttr({PreferredInstance: [1, "S"]})
     ```

-* Set the operation timeout for the sessions to 10 seconds.
+- Specifies a timeout of 10 seconds for session execution.

     ```lang-javascript
     > db.setSessionAttr({Timeout: 10000})